-Exercise and enhanced physical activity may lower blood sugar and help prevent diabetes.
+Exercise lowers blood sugar and may help prevent diabetes

 The study found that this association between a higher degree of physical activity and lower blood sugar is independent of menopause status, sex, and first‐degree family history of diabetes.